froger-me/wp-packages-update-server/README.md

 When the remote clients where your plugins and themes are installed send a request to check for updates or download a package, this server's WordPress installation is loaded, with its own plugins and themes.
 This is not optimised because unnecessary action and filter hooks that execute before `parse_request` action hook also triggered, even though the request is not designed to produce any output or further computation.

-To solve this for plugins, you can place `wp-content/plugins/wp-plugin-update-server/optimisation/wppus-endpoint-optimiser.php` in `wp-content/mu-plugins/wppus-endpoint-optimiser.php`.
-This will effectively create a [Must Use Plugin](https://codex.wordpress.org/Must_Use_Plugins) that runs before everything else and prevents other plugins from being executed when a request is received by WP Plugin Update Server.
+To solve this, you may place `wp-content/plugins/wp-plugin-update-server/optimisation/wppus-endpoint-optimiser.php` in `wp-content/mu-plugins/wppus-endpoint-optimiser.php`.
+This will effectively create a [Must Use Plugin](https://codex.wordpress.org/Must_Use_Plugins) running before everything else and preventing themes and other plugins from being executed when an update request is received by WP Plugin Update Server.

 You may edit the variable `$wppus_always_active_plugins` of the MU Plugin file to allow some plugins to run anyway.

-**IMPORTANT - This MU Plugin does not prevent theme hooks registered before `parse_request` action hook from being fired.**
-To solve this for themes, a few code changes are necessary.
+If in use and a new version is available,, the MU Plugin will be backed-up to `wp-content/mu-plugins/wppus-endpoint-optimiser.php.backup` when updating WP Plugin Update Server and will automatically be replaced with its new version.
+If necessary, make sure to report any previous customization from the backup to the new file.

-The MU Plugin provides a global variable `$wppus_doing_update_api_request` that can be tested when adding hooks and filters:
+The MU Plugin also provides a global variable `$wppus_doing_update_api_request` that can be tested when adding hooks and filters should you choose to keep some plugins active with `$wppus_always_active_plugins`.

-- Use the global variable in a **main theme's `functions.php` to test if current theme's hooks should be added.**
-- Use the global variable in a **child theme's `functions.php` to remove action and filter hooks from the parent theme AND test if current theme's hooks should be added.**

 ### Remote license server integration